Managing Workspaces

 Regular workspace maintenance keeps your project views organized and relevant as your work evolves.

-Removing repositories: Disconnect repos no longer needed by using the "Repos" dropdown and removing unwanted repositories.
+Removing repositories: Disconnect repos no longer needed by using the "Issue Sources" section of the "Edit Workspace" page.
+From here you remove unwanted repositories.
 Be aware that disconnecting a repository loses all issue prioritization and pipeline placement for issues in that repository.

 Deleting Workspaces: Permanently remove unused Workspaces through workspace settings when they no longer serve your team.
 This cleanup prevents workspace clutter and makes it easier to find active projects.